• Skip to primary navigation

 • Other vegetable recipes you may like

-• Aloo Palak (Pakistani Spinach & Potato Curry)
+• Aloo Palak Recipe (Spinach & Potato Curry)

 Why you'll love this recipe

-• Garlic paste - I like to make my own from scratch but store-bought works just as well.
+• Garlic paste: I like to make my own from scratch, but store-bought works just as well.

-• Red Chili Powder - A definite add-in, this adds the necessary punch to an otherwise bland vegetable mix.
+• Red Chili Powder: A definite add-in, this adds the necessary punch to an otherwise bland vegetable mix.

-• Salt - I use regular iodized salt for most of my cooking, but any type is okay.
+• Salt: I use regular iodized salt for most of my cooking, but any type is okay.

 Substitutions & variations